 \section{Introduction}

-Smart materials, called also responsive or intelligent materials, are special materials that have one or more properties that can be significantly changed in a controlled fashion by external stimuli, for example magnetic field.
-Such materials include magnetic composites which is produced by embedding magnetic nanoparticles in liquid or polymer matrix.
-The examples of these composites are ferrofluids, magnetic elastomers, ferrogels, magnetic emulsions, and various biocompatible magnetic filling \cite{Steinbach2019, Kuznetsova2019, Borin2019105,Filipcsei2007}.
-Nowadays, such materials are widely used in various medical applications because of the ability to actively respond to applied magnetic field.
-For example, they are an indispensable tool in magnetic hyperthermia, in which micromotions of ferroparticles in an alternating magnetic field leads to heating and destruction of tumor cells \cite{Dutz2013, Ortega2013, Zubarev2018, Zubarev2019}.
-The response of the magnetic composites to the applied magnetic field is determined by two main physical mechanisms of the magnetic moment orientational relaxation in nanosized particles.
-They are the Brownian rotation of particles with fixed magnetic moments and the superparamagnetic N{\'e}el rotation of the magnetic moments inside the particles due to thermal fluctuations \cite{Raikher1974,Shliomis1994,Shah2015}.
-For ensemble of nanoparticles, suspended in some liquid carriers, known as ferrofluids, both mechanisms take place.
-But in the case, when particles are embedded in some polymer matrix or biological tissues, the particles often lose their translational and orientational degrees of freedom.
-In this case, the superparamagnetic N{\'e}el relaxation becomes the major mechanism determining the magnetic properties of the ensembles of such immobilized particles.
+Smart materials, also called responsive or intelligent materials, are special materials that have one or more properties that can be significantly changed in a controlled fashion by external stimuli, for example a magnetic field.
+Such materials include magnetic composites, which are produced by embedding magnetic nanoparticles in a liquid or polymer matrix.
+Examples of these composites are ferrofluids, magnetic elastomers, ferrogels, magnetic emulsions, and various biocompatible magnetic fillings \cite{Kuznetsova2019,Borin2019105,Filipcsei2007,Blyakhman2019}.
+Today, such materials are widely used in various medical applications because they actively respond to applied magnetic fields.
+For example, they are an indispensable tool in magnetic hyperthermia, in which the micromotions of magnetic nanoparticles in an alternating magnetic field leads to the heating and destruction of tumor cells \cite{Dutz2013, Ortega2013, Zubarev2018, Zubarev2019, Zhang201713929,Piehler2020,Brero20201}.
+The response of the magnetic composites to the applied magnetic field is determined by two main physical mechanisms of the magnetic moment's orientational relaxation in nanosized particles.
+They are the Brownian rotation of particles with fixed magnetic moments and the superparamagnetic N{\'e}el rotation of magnetic moments inside the particles due to thermal fluctuations \cite{Raikher1974,Shliomis1994}.
+For ensembles of nanoparticles suspended in some liquid carriers, known as ferrofluids, both mechanisms take place.
+But when nanoparticles are embedded in a polymer matrix or biological tissues, the particles often lose their translational and orientational freedom.
+In this case, the superparamagnetic N{\'e}el relaxation becomes the major mechanism determining the magnetic properties of the ensembles of such immobilized nanoparticles.